Category Archives: Machine Learning

 • BERT (Bidirectional Encoder Representations from Transformers).

-After finishing learning about natural language processing please click Topic 25 – Introduction to Blockchain to continue.
+After finishing natural language processing, please click on Topic 25 – Introduction to Distributed Systems to continue.

 Topic 23 – Introduction to Computer Vision